 Most, if not all, sins are addictive if engaged in regularly.
 Lying, drinking in excess, smoking, gluttony, rage, pornography, etc., can all become habitual.
 Ultimately, all of us, in our fallen bodies, have a sin addiction of some type.
 Immorality, as other sins, can lead to “ever-increasing wickedness” and addiction (Romans 6:19).
 Sex addiction does indeed exist.
 This does not change the fact that immorality is sin.
 It is important to recognize sex addiction as a sin and not excuse it away as a psychological disorder.
 At the same time, we should not minimize the powerful hold sex addiction can have on a person.
 Those who are addicted to sex should seek spiritual guidance and counseling from a trustworthy therapist.

-As with all sin addictions, the only true cure for sex addiction is Jesus Christ.
+As with all sins, the only true cure for sex addiction is Jesus Christ.
 We have all sinned and fallen short of the glory of God (Romans 3:23).
 Because of our sin, we all deserve the judgment of eternal death (Romans 6:23).
-Jesus, who was God in human form, paid the eternal/infinite penalty for us (2 Corinthians 5:21).
-If we fully trust His sacrifice on our behalf as the full payment for our sin, receiving Him as Savior in faith, He promises that all of our sins are forgiven.
-Then, God makes us a new creation (2 Corinthians 5:17) and begins the process of conforming us to His will (Romans 12:1–2), including enabling us to overcome sin and break any sin addictions we have.
+Jesus paid the penalty of sin for us (2 Corinthians 5:21).
+If we trust His sacrifice on our behalf as the full payment for our sin, receiving Him as our Savior by faith, He promises to forgive our sin.
+God then makes us a new creation (2 Corinthians 5:17) and begins the process of conforming us to His will (Romans 12:1–2).
+This process includes enabling us to overcome sin and break any sin addictions we may have.
 “Wretched man that I am!
-Who will deliver me from this body of death?
-Thanks be to God through Jesus Christ our Lord" (Romans 7:24–25).
+Who will deliver me from this body of death?”
+Paul asked, and then answered his own question: “Thanks be to God through Jesus Christ our Lord!”
+(Romans 7:24–25).